Vercel AI SDK

 Use Confident AI for LLM observability and evals for Vercel AI SDK on typescript

-The AI SDK by vercel is a powerful typescript framework that allows you to use various LLM providers and models for AI based applications.
+The AI SDK by Vercel is a powerful TypeScript framework that allows you to use various LLM providers and models for AI-based applications.
 Confident AI allows you to trace and evaluate AI SDK based LLM applications in just a few lines of code.

 Choose Your Integration Mode